ajshastri/checksum/README.md

 # Checksum
 Prints checksum of the file based on Golang's crypto library and golang.org/x/crypto

 ## Usage
   ### Usage: checksum [OPTION] ...
 [FILE]
-  Prints checksum of the file based on Golang's crypto library and golang.org/x/crypto. <br />
+  Prints checksum of the file based on Golang's crypto library and golang.org/x/crypto.
-  Defaults to SHA2-256 (256-bit) checksums. <br />
+  Defaults to SHA2-256 (256-bit) checksums.

 ## Options:
   -h, --help          Displays this help command <br />
   -c, --checksum      Checksum algorithm.
-Defaults to SHA2 256-bit checksum. <br />
+Defaults to SHA2 256-bit checksum.
   -f, --file          Does a checksum on the file defined.
-Defaults to SHA2 256-bit checksum. <br />
+Defaults to SHA2 256-bit checksum.

 ## Available checksums:
   md4 - Performs MD4 hash algorithm as defined in RFC 1320.